essam-shahid/Essam_Shahid_Bhatti/README.md

 ### Define Variables for file Check:
-	Variables where defined for landing files and loading files and done directory to move the file to done once we have loaded in our tables. "/assignment/data/load" and "/assignment/data/done" directory were created in the dockerfile.
+	Variables where defined for landing files and loading files and done directory to move the file to done once we have loaded in our tables.
+	The following directories were created in the dockerfile for file prep:

+	/assignment/data/load
+	/assignment/data/done
+	/assignment/data/file